-Getting links to your website is as important with Local SEO as it is with any other type of SEO, and many of the same techniques work here.
+Getting links to your website is as important with local SEO as it is with any other type of SEO.
+Many of the techniques you’d use are similar.

 What distinguishes local link building from general link building is its specificity.
 You should aim to place your links in more locally targeted resource listings and blogs.

 Assuming you already know what valuable content is, how to promote to influencers and all the other usual things that The HOTH usually mentions.
 The remaining guide will give you some insight into how to find local backlinks, what local business listings links are, and everything else you should know about local link building and how to succeed.

 Keep scrolling for the good stuff!